gulnaz-bakinova/n8n-ai-sales-system/docs/DEPLOYMENT.md

 ## Secrets Management
 - No secrets are committed to the repository.
-- A `.env.example` file is provided.
+- A [.env.example] (.env.example) file is provided.
 In production, variables are injected via Docker environment files or Railway Secrets Manager.

 ## Backup Strategy
 - **n8n Workflows:** Nightly automated exports to a secure S3 bucket.